St Helens railway station (Isle of Wight)

-St Helen's with its 232 ft single platform was the only intermediate stop on the 2+3/4 mi branch line that connected Brading to the coast at Bembridge.
+St Helens with its 232 ft single platform was the only intermediate stop on the 2+3/4 mi branch line that connected Brading to the coast at Bembridge.

 History

 Opened in 1882, when the area was the Island's main port, it ran with ever-dwindling passengers until 1953.
-Pomeroy described the station thus: An imposing structure with tall chimneys and elegant dormers, particularly pleasing to the eye.
+Pomeroy described the station thus: An imposing structure with tall chimneys and elegant dormers, particularly pleasing to the eye..
+After closure the station building was converted to a private house.

 Train Ferry

 From 1885 to 1888 St Helens was the Isle of Wight end of a Freight only Train ferry Service.
 This connected the Isle of Wight Rail Network with Mainland Great Britain's network at Langston railway station, using the Former Firth of Tay Train Ferry TF Carrier.